Sports Are Saving Your Life…

 From disease prevention to improving your sleep, here are four ways in which that is true.

-The effects of engaging in sports on a regular basis is clearly apparent in disease prevention.
+The effects of engaging in sports on a regular basis are clearly apparent in disease prevention.

 This means that they will have a lower risk of developing diseases and conditions related to obesity.
 Obesity is a major cause of many medical conditions in the developed world.